dbohdan/pago/README.md

 My primary password manager is [KeePassXC](https://github.com/keepassxreboot/keepassxc).
 I use a secondary password manager to access a subset of secrets in cron jobs and scripts and on headless remote systems.

-For a time, I used [`pass`](https://www.passwordstore.org/) for this.
+I used [`pass`](https://www.passwordstore.org/) for this for a time.
 While I liked the design of `pass` and found it pleasant to use, I didn't like setting up GPG on a new system.
 I went looking for a `pass` replacement based on age because I had replaced GPG with age for encrypting files.
-The following is the shortlist of password managers I compiled before I decided to work on pago.
+The following is the late-2024 shortlist of password managers I compiled before I decided to work on pago.
-It includes an explanation for why I didn't adopt them.
+It includes explanations for why I didn't adopt them.

 First, I needed the identities encrypted at rest and usable without reentering the password.
 This ruled out [passage](https://github.com/FiloSottile/passage), which had no an agent, and [pa](https://github.com/biox/pa), which didn't support encryption for the identities file.